Deeds of Adherence need to be signed by a witness - here's how

-Alternatively you can of course just get it all done the old way - i.e. download the document as a PDF, sign it, have someone stand next to you and witness for you, post the document to the other party to do the same.
+Alternatively, you can of course just get it all done the old way - i.e. download the document as a PDF, sign it, have someone stand next to you and witness for you, and post the document to the other party to do the same.
 But e-signing is definitely the faster and better way to go.

 Finding a suitable witness